Nicholas Biwott: Philanthropy

 Nicholas Biwott led the development of multiple health and medical service projects, including at least two sub-district hospitals, three health centres and eight dispensaries.

-For many years, he also worked for and supported the National Fund for the Disabled of Kenya, of which from 1980 he was a member and trustee of the Management Committee, and the Advocacy, Publicity and Fundraising Committee, and ultimately its chairman.
+For many years, he also worked for and supported the National Fund for the Disabled of Kenya, which from 1980 he was a founding member of and trustee of the Management Committee, and the Advocacy, Publicity and Fundraising Committee, and ultimately its chairman.